Top 10 Peggy Lee Songs

 Taking Her Place

 In 1942, Peggy Lee realized her first number-one hit as a recording artist.
-“Somebody Else is Taking My Place” served as the first single to do so before it was followed by her second number one hit, “Why Don’t You Do Right?.”
-While still with Benny Goodman Orchestra, Lee appeared in two movies.
+“Somebody Else is Taking My Place” served as the first single to do so, before it was followed by her second number one hit, “Why Don’t You Do Right?”
+While still with the Benny Goodman Orchestra, Lee appeared in two movies.
 1943’s Stage Door Canteen was the first, followed by The Powers Girl.
 Also in 1943, Lee married the band’s guitarist, David Barbour, despite the rule that band members were not allowed to fraternize with her.
 Because of this, Barbour was fired from Benny Goodman’s orchestra.

 Capitol Run

-It was during this time the music she produced became standards that would trigger scores of singers and songwriters to burst onto the scene as recording artists and stage performers.
+It was during this time that the music she produced became standards that would trigger scores of singers and songwriters to burst onto the scene as recording artists and stage performers.
 The popularity of Peggy Lee was so great that when Miss Piggy Lee of the Muppets was created in 1974, it was fashioned by fellow North Dakota native, Bonnie Erickson.
 As soon as the puppet became famous, the name was dropped to Miss Piggy.

 Peggy Lee vs. Disney